drunkard/ceph-readable-doc/html/_sources/radosgw/notifications.rst.txt

       attributes format.
 In our case, however, different keys and values are used.

-The response will have the following format:
+The response has the following format:

 ::